-Supporting your own menstrual cycle to ensure you are releasing eggs ready for fertilisation.
-We’re here to help and advise if this is the right treatment for you.
+Ensuring you are releasing eggs at the right time, ready for fertilisation, through support of your own menstrual cycle.
+We’re here to help and advise as to whether this is the right treatment for you.

 For natural conception to take place, eggs and sperm must meet in the fallopian tube so that a fertilised egg can grow into an embryo that will be nurtured by the uterus into a baby.
 As an egg grows and matures in the ovary, its container – the follicle – produces hormones that prime the uterus.
 When the egg is released from the ovary (ovulation), the follicle switches its production of hormones, which act on the primed uterus to encourage the embryo to take and grow.
 If you don’t ovulate regularly each month, the likelihood of conceiving is significantly diminished.

-During an OI cycle, you will have ultrasound scans and blood tests to ensure the treatment is resulting in eggs developing and ovulating correctly.
+During an ovulation induction (OI) cycle, you will have ultrasound scans and blood tests to ensure the treatment is resulting in eggs developing and ovulating correctly.

-Bringing your eggs and sperm closer together at the right time for fertilisation.
-We can help provide all the information you need – and as many answers to your questions as we can – to make sure it is the right choice for you.
+Bringing your eggs and sperm closer together at the right time, ready for fertilisation.
+We can give you all the information you need – and as many answers to your questions as we can – to make sure it is the right choice for you.

 Natural conception depends on the sperm and a mature egg coming together in the right place at the right time.
 The right place is the top of the fallopian tube and the right time is shortly after the egg has been ovulated.
 IUI stands for intrauterine insemination, the placing of prepared sperm into the uterus at the time of ovulation.
 This ensures that the timing is right and the sperm are close to where they need to be.
 IUI is a form of treatment that can increase your chances of conceiving.
 It is straightforward, painless and relatively inexpensive.